ermlikeyeah/ermlikeyeah.github.io/side-projects.md

 * [Have a look at the US version](http://cities.studioofthings.com?country=usa)

 ## Event Masher
-Looks up and shows neatly the events out onto Eventbrite, Lanyard, and Meetup.
+Made to neatly show the combined events from Eventbrite, Lanyard, and Meetup when given a location (I made it centered on Leeds and Bradford).
+Most likely doesn't actually work any more.

 * [Have a look](http://www.studioofthings.com/eventmasher/)
 * [Read blog post about this](/hacking-together-a-data-masher/)